 Often, you will only need to take a supplement temporarily.
 For example, if you are pregnant, you might need to take supplements for part of your pregnancy, until your baby is born, or until you finish breastfeeding.
 Folate (folic acid – a B group vitamin) is usually recommended one month before you become pregnant and for the first 3 months.

 In some other cases, you might need to take a supplement for a longer period of time, including if you have a chronic health condition.

 Many people who take supplements don’t need them, because they are getting enough nutrients from their diet already.
 Still, almost 1 in 2 Australians take a dietary supplement.

 There are some people who find it hard to get the nutrients they need through diet alone, and if your doctor or dietitian recommends it, you may benefit from a supplement.
 You might need to take a supplement if:

 - you are pregnant or breastfeeding

-- you are elderly, and aren't getting enough nutrition from the food you eat (malnutrition)
+- you are older, and aren't getting enough nutrition from the food you eat (malnutrition)

 - you have a health condition that means your body cannot absorb the nutrients it needs (for example, if you have chronic kidney disease and are on dialysis)